cynick/hoffmanavenuesoftware/wip/mspiff.md

-might still be interesting to me, so, for those films, I have to lookup the *other* time they may be showing, and then for each of those screenings, look at what films are showing at the same time, and figure out what other times *those* films are screening.
+might still be interesting to me, so, for those films, I have to lookup the *other* time they may be showing, and then for each of those screenings, look at what films are showing at the same time, and therfore I would miss, and figure out what other times *those* films are screening.<br>
+And so on.

 After about three levels of this, the decision tree overflows the tiny L1 cache of my brain.